Benchmarking Full-Text Search Performance when using LogsDB mode

 Why This Matters for Logs DB

-• Improved geo-searching for log data with location-based filters.
+Improved Geo-searching: Optimize log data with location-based filters.

-If your logs contain location-based data (e.g., IP addresses mapped to latitude/longitude), you can now:
+If your logs contain location-based data (e.g., IP addresses mapped to latitude/longitude), you can:

 Which One Should You Use?

-Choosing the right index depends on your workload and priorities.
-Here’s a breakdown of when each option makes the most sense:
+Choosing the right index depends greatly on your workload and priorities.
+Here’s a breakdown:

 Logs DB Index if:

-• Storage efficiency matters to reduce infrastructure costs.
+Storage Efficiency: A clear priority to reduce infrastructure costs.

 Standard Index if:

-By understanding these, you can optimize your Elasticsearch setup to best match your use case and performance needs.
+By understanding these differences, you can optimize your Elasticsearch setup to better match your use case and performance needs.

 Final Thoughts